Privacy policy

 Necessary

 The BUDDYtron app is available via third-party distribution platforms, known as app stores (Google Play and Apple iTunes).
 Downloading the app may require prior registration with the respective app store and installation of the app store software.
-RUD has no influence on the collection, processing and use of personal data in connection with registration and the provision of downloads in the respective app store and the app store software.
-The controller within the meaning of data protection is solely the operator of the respective app store.
+The controller has no influence on the collection, processing and use of personal data in connection with registration and the provision of downloads in the respective app store and the app store software.
+The operator of the respective app store is solely responsible for data protection in this regard.
 Further information is available directly from the respective app store provider if required.

-The website offers applicants the opportunity to apply to the controller by email or post.
+The website offers applicants the opportunity to apply to the controller via the recruitment portal, by email or by post.
 In doing so, personal data relating to the specific application is processed, e.g. general personal data, information on school, vocational and further training, and other information provided by applicants.

 The controller processes personal data for the purpose of conducting the application process and, if an employment relationship is established, for the purpose of processing the employment relationship, on the basis of Art.
 6 (1) lit. b, f GDPR.
 Furthermore, personal data may be processed if this is necessary to fulfil legal obligations (Art.
 6(1)(c) GDPR) or to defend against legal claims asserted against the controller (Art.
 6(1)(f) GDPR).
 The legitimate interest is, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).